 Theresa McGlinchey was elected president in 2005.
 During her presidency Tri-State sponsored a teacher as part of the South Jersey Chamber of Commerce Summer Institute, as another way in which Tri-State gives back to the local community.
 The HRCI study group was formed to provide members with the opportunity to network and work together to prepare for the PHR / SPHR certification test.
 In 2006 Tri-State’s HR Conference celebrated its twentieth anniversary at the Enterprise Center in Mt.
 Laurel.
 Membership recognition was increased in line with SHRM’s “Advancing the Profession and Serving the Professional” philosophy.

 Jerry Dropcho became president in 2007 and Tri-State’s membership exceeded 400 for the first time.
 Monthly meetings moved to a new home at the Marriott in Mt.
 Laurel, and in 2008 the annual conference moved to the Mansion in Voorhees.
 Formal budgeting and the use of the balanced scorecard were instituted as management tools to help ensure a clear focus on achieving Tri-State’s mission and vision.
-The bylaws received another update as three non-voting board members were added to include the membership chair, the programs chair, and the conference chair.
+The bylaws received another update as three non-voting Board members were added to include the membership chair, the programs chair, and the conference chair.
 In addition, two new committees (the Finance Committee and the Investment Committee) were established to provide for additional financial oversight and governance for the organization.

 In 2008 Tri-State was recognized by SHRM with its prestigious Pinnacle Award for its annual HR 101 Program for Non-Profits.
-The Pinnacle Award is presented by SHRM to less than ten chapters each year for initiatives and program that go above and beyond.
+The Pinnacle Award is presented by SHRM to less than ten chapters each year for initiatives and programs that go above and beyond.

 In 2009 Laraine Knauss was elected president.
 The Tri-State website was reconstructed with significant upgrades made to provide the membership with more information and functionality.
 In 2010 Past President Monica McClintock was a member of SHRM’s HR Executive Exchange trip to India.
 Tri-State’s annual conference celebrated its 25th anniversary, and continues to be one of the largest HR events in South Jersey.
 The monthly meetings and annual conference both moved to the Westin in Mt.
 Laurel in 2011.
 Monica also took on the responsibility of Volunteer Placement Coordinator, a new position approved by the Board to provide one central point of contact for members interested in volunteer roles.
 This “one-stop shopping” approach has been successful in allowing members to be matched with their areas of interest on Tri-State’s various committees.

 In 2011 Joe Giamboi was elected president.
 Judy Baker and Lauri Plante helped establish the Senior HR Forum for Tri-State members who are in senior and strategic roles in their respective organizations.
 At a quarterly breakfast meeting the group can share thoughts, concerns, and best practices with their peers.
 As a means of engaging and recruiting potential members, the Membership Committee began sponsoring two semi-annual member mixer networking events for people in the local HR community who are not currently Tri-State members.
 These events have been well attended with a number of new members joining Tri-State as a result.
 In 2013 the annual conference broke all previous records for attendance, sponsors, and exhibitors.
 Monthly dinner meetings now consistently draw well in excess of 100 people with high marks given by the attendees for the quality of the programs presented.
+Tri-State was awarded SHRM’s Silver Excel Award for 2011 and Gold Excel Award for 2012.

 What Our Members Have To Say: